Top 10 French Drain Mistakes & How To Avoid Them

 French Drain Installation Mistakes

-Additional French drain mistakes to avoid include the absence of a drain fabric, being oblivious to zoning regulations, and returning excavated soil back into the trench.
+Additional French drain mistakes to avoid include the absence of a drain fabric, being oblivious to zoning regulations, and returning excavated soil into the trench.

 More mistakes include having only gravel poured into the trench without a drainpipe and connecting downspouts directly to the French drain.